ReoLanguage/Reo/docs/tutorial.rst

 	// buffer.treo
 	buffer<init:String>(a?String, b!String) {
-	   Java: "MyClass.myBuffer"
+	   #JAVA "MyClass.myBuffer"
 	}

-This code in buffer.treo defines an atomic component called buffer with an input port a of type String, an output port b of type String, and an parameter init of type String.
+This code in buffer.treo defines an atomic component called buffer with an input port **a** of type String, an output port **b** of type String, and an parameter init of type String.
 The Java-tag indicates that the implementation of this component consists of a piece of Java code.
 The type tags, String, are optional.
 On default, type tags are Object.
 The parameter block ``<init:String>`` is also optional, as we will see for the second possibility to define a component.